-GOP Health Bill Changes Could Kill Protections For People With Preexisting Conditions
+GOP Health Bill Changes Could Kill Protections For Those With Pre-Existing Conditions

 That's especially clear when it comes to maternity care, which has been a frequent target of Republican ire.

-A 2012 study by the National Women's Law Center found that, before Obamacare, only about six percent of policies available on the individual insurance market included maternity coverage.
+A 2012 study by the National Women's Law Center found that, before Obamacare, only about 6 percent of policies available on the individual insurance market included maternity coverage.
 One plan offered a maternity rider that cost more than $1,600 a month on top of the regular premium.
 Many of those policies had maternity-specific deductibles as high as $10,000, or did not actually kick in for two years.

 Even insurance provided by employers had limits for maternity care.
 A study by Truven found that in 2010, women who had insurance through their employers still paid about $12,000 to $16,000 for childbirth.